HoPHNiDev/Hemis/README.md

 ---

+> [!IMPORTANT]
+> This tool is intended for educational purposes only.
+Use it responsibly and comply with your institution's policies. 🚨

+---

 ## 🚀 Features
 - Parse `.docx` files containing test questions and answers.
 - Upload parsed questions to a running server for easy access.